VrushankPatel/interview-matters/java/threads-executors-futures/README.md

 Key concepts: thread lifecycle, pool sizing, exception handling in async tasks.

+Concurrency primitives: Threads are JVM-managed native threads.
+Executors use synchronization primitives like locks for pool management.
+Futures rely on volatile fields for state visibility.

+Memory visibility: Volatile ensures that state changes in Future are visible to waiting threads, adhering to JMM.

+GC: Long-running executors can accumulate objects; tune GC with flags like -XX:+UseG1GC for better pause times in low-latency apps.

+Common libraries: Java's built-in, or Reactor for reactive programming.

 ## Common Interview Questions
 - What is the difference between Runnable and Callable?
 - How do you properly shut down an ExecutorService?